LiberlandHacker/OSSP-CS/Term-04/dl/firstCar/README.md

 * tire jack, and
 * tire iron in your car.

-## Plants
+## 🪴 Plants
 Having plants can be an important way to prevent the buildup of toxic chemicals in the air.

 [NASA Clean Air Study](https://ntrs.nasa.gov/api/citations/19930073077/downloads/19930073077.pdf)

 ### Plant Containers
-Shop around or build your own modified plant containers that are optimized for car travel
+Shop around or build your own modified plant containers that are optimized for car travel.
+* Plastic mini-pot inside a plastic cup/earthen mug
+* Hanging container

 ### Plant Locations
 With any location, take measures to prevent unintended "missiles" and to prevent unintended obstructions of vision.
 * Cup holders
 * Rear seat floor
 * Rear deck
+* Front dashboard (Passenger side)
+* Hanging container in rear row

 ### Plant types
 * Devil's Ivy
 * Spider Plant
 * Snake Plant
+* Mint
+* Lucky bamboo (Requires water changes)
+* Succulents (Good for heat and drought)

-## Set schedules
+## 📆 Set schedules
 ### Maintenance
 Regular maintenance is essential to keep your car running smoothly.
 Follow the manufacturer's recommended maintenance schedule and have your car serviced regularly.
 Regular maintenance